 Punishment of the Watchers

-Raphael is specifically instructed to bind Azazel hand and foot and cast him into a dark opening in the desert on top of rough and jagged rocks.
+Raphael is specifically instructed to bind Azazel’s hands and feet and cast him into a dark opening in the desert on top of rough and jagged rocks.
 There he is to be covered in darkness and light obscured from his face until judgment day, when he will be thrown into the fire.

 In doing this, they are ascribing Azazel all sin, much like would later happen to Christ.
 In this way, God says that the earth will be able to heal from this plague, and mankind will not perish as a result of the secrets revealed to them.